Orcapt/orca-npm/README.md

 ## 🎯 Purpose

-This package provides a clean interface for AI agents to communicate with the Lexia platform.
-It handles all Lexia-specific communication while keeping your AI agent completely platform-agnostic.
+This package provides a clean interface for AI agents to communicate with the Orca platform.
+It handles all Orca-specific communication while keeping your AI agent completely platform-agnostic.

 ## 🚀 Core Features

 - **Real-time streaming** via Centrifugo
-- **Backend communication** with Lexia API
+- **Backend communication** with Orca API
-- **Response formatting** for Lexia compatibility
+- **Response formatting** for Orca compatibility
 - **Data validation** with class models
 - **Error handling** and logging
 - **Express integration** with standard endpoints (optional)
 - **Dynamic configuration** from request data
-- **Header forwarding** (x-tenant, etc.) to Lexia API
+- **Header forwarding** (x-tenant, etc.) to Orca API
 - **Easy variable access** with Variables helper class
 - **User memory handling** with MemoryHelper for personalized responses
 - **Dev mode** with in-memory streaming for local development